james-swedeen/advanced_path_planning/README.md

 This repository implements several path planning algorithms with a generic C++ interface.
-Many of the algorithms have been implemented with both the original edge generation methodology and a fillet-based formulation which makes considering kinematic constraints like make curvature much faster, see the Figures below [[11](#11), [12](#12)].
+Many of the algorithms have been implemented with both the original edge generation methodology and a fillet-based formulation which makes considering kinematic constraints like max curvature much faster, see the Figures below [[11](#11), [12](#12)].
-Additionally, package includes various edge generators that can be used with each planner that simulate given vehicle models.
+Additionally, the package includes various edge generators that can be used with each planner that simulate given vehicle models.
 For example, the Dubin's car and airplane.

 <img src="./pics/three_worlds.png">